GrahamCampbell/Laravel-Security/README.md

 This is the class of most interest.
 It is bound to the ioc container as `'security'` and can be accessed using the `Facades\Security` facade.
 There is one public method of interest.

 The `'clean'` method will parse a string removing xss vulnerabilities.
-This parsing is strongly based on the security class from [Codeigniter 2.1](http://ellislab.com/codeigniter).
+This parsing is strongly based on the security class from [CodeIgniter 2.1](http://ellislab.com/codeigniter).

 **Facades\Security**